 To book or enquire about any of our distillery tours, please contact Brian.

 Lasting around 2½ hours, and with a maximum of 8 guests, your visit will begin over coffee in our Entrance hall where we will share with you our history and how 23 generations of the Macpherson-Grant family have contributed to the ongoing stewardship and development of the Estate.

-From there, we will move to the process area of our fully manual distillery where we rely on the skill and experience Colin, Phillip and Mike to produce our exceptional new make spirit.
+From there, we will move to the process area of our fully manual distillery where we rely on the skill and experience Colin, Ian and Davey to produce our exceptional new make spirit.
 Then, via the Filling Store to our small, dunnage Warehouse where we will conclude our tour surrounded by the very first casks we filled.